RishiDesai/rishidesai.github.io/_posts/2025-04-21-face-enhancement-techniques.md

 I attempted to replicate the entire ComfyUI workflow in Python using [diffusers](https://huggingface.co/docs/diffusers/en/index) but couldn't match ComfyUI's speed or quality.
 ComfyUI's strength lies in its custom node ecosystem, enabling complex model modifications and sampling procedures that are challenging to implement in mainstream Python frameworks.
 My efforts to use ComfyUI custom nodes as libraries with extensive monkey patching were also unsuccessful due to their deep integration with ComfyUI's backend.

 My base model is [Flux.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev), ControlNet is [Shakker-Labs ControlNet Union](https://huggingface.co/Shakker-Labs/FLUX.1-dev-ControlNet-Union-Pro), and PuLID model is [PuLID-Flux-v0.9.1](https://github.com/ToTheBeginning/PuLID).
 I'm running Flux at float16 precision on a single L40S GPU with 48 GB VRAM.
-Face-enhacement takes 45-60 seconds provided the models are loaded into memory.
+Face-enhacement takes around 45 seconds provided the models are loaded into memory.

 #### Parting Thoughts
 GPT-4o's native image gen is incredibly powerful, but its struggle with facial consistency limits its use for applications like storytelling.
 By leveraging PuLID-FLux and ControlNet, we can easily enhance the face quality in photorealistic images without sacrifing the background, lighting, or other details.
 This is a helpful step in making GPT-4o a reliable tool for creating visually coherent, character-consistent images.